 The term brain injury encapsulates a range of injuries, each with differing severity and consequences.

 Hypoxic brain injury - A hypoxic brain injury is caused by a reduction (hypoxic) or complete (anoxic) lack of oxygen in the brain.
-Hypoxic brain injury can be caused by things like near drowning, drug overdose, strangulation, severe asthma, stroke, or heart attack.
+Hypoxic injury can be caused by things like near drowning, drug overdose, strangulation, severe asthma, stroke, or heart attack.

 Common brain injury symptoms

 Brain injuries can take many forms, and the symptoms will vary depending on the nature and severity of the brain injury.
 A person who has suffered a brain injury may experience any number of the following symptoms:

 Difficulty with vision, such as seeing double or having blurred vision/blind spots

 Changes in sensory perception, such as difficulty feeling temperatures or sensation

 Trouble with mouth function, such as with speaking or swallowing

 Confusion and mental fog

 Trouble with executive function and personal behaviour management